 1995 - Suu Kyi is freed from house arrest on 10 July but is not allowed to travel outside Rangoon.
 She continues her calls for dialogue and a peaceful transition to a democratic government, using weekend talks to crowds outside her house to convey her message to the Burmese people and the world.

-Over Christmas, Suu Kyi's husband Michael travels to Burma to be with his wife.
-It is the last time the couple will meet.
+Over Christmas, Suu Kyi's husband, Michael Aris, travels to Burma to be with his wife.
+It is the last time the couple meet.

 However, the Association of South East Asian Nations (ASEAN) takes a conciliatory line, admitting Burma as a full member on 23 July.

-The junta, meanwhile, undergoes a shakeup after a dressing down by Ne Win.
-On 15 November SLORC dissolves itself, reforming as the 19-member State Peace and Development Council (SPDC), chaired by Than Shwe.
-Maung Aye is deputy-chairman, and Khin Nyunt is first secretary.
+The junta, meanwhile, undergoes a shakeup following a dressing down by Ne Win.
+On 15 November SLORC dissolves itself, reforming as the 19-member State Peace and Development Council (SPDC).
+Than Shwe is chairman.
+Maung Aye is deputy-chairman.
+Khin Nyunt is first secretary.

-1998 - In July, Suu Kyi makes several attempts to leave Rangoon to meet with NLD officials but is stopped each time by the military at the city's border and forced back to her home.
-During one standoff beginning on 23 July Suu Kyi remains by her car for six days.
+1998 - Suu Kyi makes several attempts to leave Rangoon to meet with NLD officials but is stopped each time by the military at the city's border and forced back to her home.
+During one standoff beginning on 23 July, she remains by her car for six days.

 She again attempts to leave Rangoon on 12 August and is again stopped.
 Once more she refuses to leave her car, camping by the stationary vehicle for 13 days.

-In December the junta allows Suu Kyi's sons to travel to Burma to visit her.
+The junta allows Suu Kyi's sons to travel to Burma to visit her in December.

 2000 - Suu Kyi is stopped by police when she attempts to travel to the countryside on 24 August.
-This standoff, during which she and her supporters again remain camped by the roadside, lasts until 2 September when she is forced to return to the capital and is placed under virtual house arrest.
+This standoff, during which she and her supporters again remain camped by the roadside, lasts until 2 September when she is forced to return to the capital.

 On 21 September she attempts to travel to the northern city of Mandalay by train but is not permitted to board.
 Suu Kyi is placed under house arrest and 92 members of the NLD are detained.